-Wrongful Death Caused by Truck Accidents
+Wrongful Death Caused by Truck Accidents in Miami

 Was your loved one the victim of a wrongful death due to a truck accident in Miami?
 Was a close family member killed in a crash with a semi or other large truck in Dade County?
 If so, you should contact our experienced fatal truck accident lawyers in Miami, Florida at Gerson & Schwartz P.A.
 Our team of bilingual personal injury and wrongful death lawyers are highly experienced in investigating commercial trucking accidents and pursuing compensation for clients throughout southern Florida.
 When your relative’s death was the result of a truck driver, trucking company, maintenance provider, or auto manufacturer’s negligence, we will fight hard for you to receive compensation for your loss.

 For over 50 years, Gerson & Schwartz trucking injury and wrongful death lawyers have been helping victims in wrongful death truck accident cases throughout Miami Dade County and South Florida.
 Our attorneys are well-versed in federal truck regulations written and enforced by the Federal Motor Carrier Safety Administration (FMCSA).
 After an accident involving a commercial vehicle, we will gather as much evidence as possible to determine if the truck driver, trucking company, or another party violated one or more federal regulations.
 A trucking regulation violation may be evidence of negligence and support your claim for a financial recovery.

 To learn more about pursuing a wrongful death claim after a deadly truck wreck, contact the personal injury law offices are Gerson & Schwartz PA at (877) 475-2905 or schedule a free consultation by contacting us online.Florida Truck Accident Statistics